Avicted/HIP_FM_Synthesis/README.md

  - Multiple waveforms supported: Sine, Square, Triangle, Sawtooth.

+ - Can read, parse and generate audio data from a MIDI file.

 ## Dependencies
  - Ensure that your system supports HIP (either via AMD ROCm or via NVIDIA CUDA).
  - Make